 How my small business benefitted from an Instagram Challenge

 Ever wonder how Instagram Stories work, and how they can help your business?
-Find out how one small business used an Instagram Challenge to grow her engagement and followers.
+Find out how one small business used an Instagram Challenge to grow her engagement and solid follower count to achieve online success.

 In 2017 Instagram stories doubled its user base in just one year.
 By November 2017 it had just over 300m daily users, almost 60% of its user base.